You need to obey some laws and regulations — these can depend on where and what you’re fishing.

-If you're a recreational fisher, selling any fish or shellfish you catch is illegal.
-You can get a sentence of up to five years in prison, a fine of up to $250,000 or both.
+Note: If you’re a recreational fisher, selling any fish or shellfish you catch is illegal.
+You can get a sentence of up to 5 years in prison, a fine of up to $250,000 or both.

 When you need a licence and how to get one.

 Rules and regulations for the region you want to fish.

 Felt-soled waders are banned because they spread didymo (rock snot).

 There are great fishing spots all over NZ, but there are also 44 marine reserves where fishing of any kind is not allowed.

 Marine reserves and other protected areas